-Sport England have acknowledged that there is a close relationship between the design and layout of where we live and people's health with a detailed report: Active Design: Planning for health and wellbeing through sport and physical activity.
-This report includes 10 Active Design Principles that all relate closely to this Design SPD.
+The way that new development is designed has a major opportunity to influence behaviour, social circumstances and environmental factors such as air quality.
+Sport England have acknowledged that there is a close relationship between the design and layout of where we live and people's health with a detailed report: Active Design: Planning for health and wellbeing through sport and physical activity17.
+This report includes 10 Active Design Principles that all relate closely to this Design SPD and are summarised in the table opposite.